devattendant/one-page-reader/README.md

 # One Page Reader

-This Firefox add-on attempts to automatically loaded news article in one site.
+This add-on attempts to automatically loaded news article in one site.
 The add-on has been developed because various (especially German) websites are publishing article divided in multiple pages.

 The addon is created for Firefox and was tested on v58.0.1 on Windows 10.

+## Tested browsers
+* Firefox v58.0.1, Windows 10
+* Chrome v64.0, Windows 10

 ## Supported websites
 * FAZ.net